-- Female athletes will wear a one-piece tank suit with no cutouts.
+- 1. Female athletes will wear a one-piece tank suit with no cutouts.
 Male athletes will wear a brief type racing suit or boxer suit with intermesh lining or any manufactured swimsuit. - 2.
 Athletes are required to wear swimsuits that are within the guidelines of the Federation Internationale de Natacion Amateur (FINA and MHAS).
 An exception may be granted by the Technical Delegate/Meet Referee/Meet Director for medical, cultural, religious or modesty reasons.
 These exceptions should allow male and female swimmers to cover a greater part/parts of the body but all swimwear must be made of textile material. - 3.
-No competitor shall be permitted to use or wear any device or swimsuit that may aid his/her speed, buoyancy (except flotation events) or endurance during a competition such as webbed gloves, flippers, fins, power bands, or adhesive substances, etc.).
-The use of technology and automated data collection devices is permissible for the sole purpose of collecting data.
-Automated devices shall not be utilized to transmit data, sounds, or signals to the swimmer and may not be used to aid their speed. - 4.
-Suits should not be transparent even when wet. - 5.
-The SOMI logo is not required on the swimsuit. - 6.
+Suits should not be transparent even when wet. - 4.
+The SOMI logo is not required on the swimsuit. - 5.
 Athletes are prohibited from competing in T-shirts. - I. An exception may be granted by the Technical Delegate/Meet Referee/Meet Director for medical, cultural, religious or modesty reasons.
-These exceptions should allow male and female swimmers to cover a greater part/parts of the body but all swimwear must be made of textile material. - 7.
-As a consequence of injury, it is permissible to tape no more than one or two fingers or toes.
+These exceptions should allow male and female swimmers to cover a greater part/parts of the body but all swimwear must be made of textile material. - 6.
+Jewelry may not be worn. - 7.
+Referees have the authority to exclude any competitor who does not comply with the guidelines.
+Swim caps and goggles are highly recommended.